xeolabs/xeometry-guide/queryingModelsAndObjects.md

-# Querying models and objects
+# Querying Models and Objects

 You can query the models and objects that are currently loaded in your viewer.